-Challenge number Detail of challenge 1 Discussions, assessments and observations of pupils indicate slower progress in all subject areas, with a particular effect in phonics, reading and writing.
+Challenge number Detail of challenge 1 Discussions, assessments and observations of pupils indicate slower progress in writing.
 Gaps are evident among our disadvantaged pupils compared to their peers.
-Teachers note disadvantaged pupils have lost independence with regard to classroom learning.
-2 Pupils have limited access to reading materials outside of school and due to other commitments, parents find it challenging to give regular support with reading at home.
+Teachers note disadvantaged pupils have difficulty developing stamina and resilience for writing as well as struggling to embed technical aspects such as full stops and capital letters.
+2 Some of our pupils have limited access to a wide reading diet outside of school and due to other commitments, parents find it challenging to give regular support with reading at home.
 3 Pupils in receipt of pupil premium funding have attendance below that of those who are not.
 Historical data shows that pupil's attendance is significantly below their peers and rates of persistent absenteeism are also higher.
 4 Families of disadvantaged children are finding it challenging to provide extracurricular experiences for their children which will add to their cultural capital and support their personal and social development.
 This will be exacerbated by the current cost of living crisis.